xta0/xta0.me/_posts/2024-11-24-GenAI-LLM-Fine-Tune.md

 Full fine-tuning requires memory not just to store the model, but various other parameters that are required during the training process.
 Even if your computer can hold the model weights, which are now on the order of hundreds of gigabytes for the largest models, you must also be able to allocate memory for optimizer states, gradients, forward activations, and temporary memory throughout the training process.
 These additional components can be many times larger than the model and can quickly become too large to handle on consumer hardware

 In contrast to full fine-tuning where every model weight is updated during supervised learning, <mark>parameter efficient fine tuning methods only update a small subset of parameters</mark>.
-Some path techniques <mark>freeze most of the model weights</mark> and focus on fine tuning a subset of existing model parameters, for example, particular layers or components.
+Some PEFT techniques <mark>freeze most of the model weights</mark> and focus on fine tuning a subset of existing model parameters, for example, particular layers or components.

 Other techniques don't touch the original model weights at all, and instead <mark>add a small number of new parameters or layers</mark> and fine-tune only the new components.
 With PEFT, most if not all of the LLM weights are kept frozen.
 As a result, the number of trained parameters is much smaller than the number of parameters in the original LLM.